 If the placenta doesn’t work properly, the baby can be badly affected.
 Unhealthy placentas can lead to miscarriage, pre-eclampsia, growth restriction and stillbirth.
 By studying the placentas of women after birth, we know a lot more than we used to about how they work.
 But this isn’t enough: we need to know how well the placenta is working during pregnancy.

-At the Manchester Tommy’s centre, we are developing an exciting new way of looking at the placenta while the baby is growing.
+At the Manchester Tommy’s centre, we have developed an exciting new way of looking at the placenta while the baby is growing.
 This uses Magnetic Resonance Imaging or MRI, a technique that uses a strong magnetic field to look inside the body.
 It allows us to see how the body is working in far more detail than ultrasound: we can see down to the level of a single proton.
 Like this, we can look at blood flow, how oxygen is being used, and tell apart different types of tissue.

 This study is fully funded by Tommy's and takes place in a Tommy's centreHide details